 What Do We Know About Sepharvaim & Its Deities?

-Not much is known about the city of Sepharvaim, its people or its deities.
-To date, theologians, Biblical scholars and Near Eastern archaeologists have proposed a number of places where Sepharvaim may have been.
-These include:
+Not much is known about the city of Sepharvaim, its people, or its deities.
+To date, theologians, Biblical scholars, and Near Eastern archaeologists have proposed a number of places where Sepharvaim may have been.7

 - Phoenicia, thus associating Adrammelech with Phoenician deities